alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/capital-goods.markdown

 - when, where and how the goods are used
 - how the goods are identified - such as manufacturers marks serial numbers, technical descriptions or illustrations
 - evidence of disposal

+You must keep these records for at least 4 years, even and including after you dispose of the goods.